 No, we cannot review cases “retroactively.”
 Following the standards of the NUS IRB, studies involving human subjects will need to go through a review process and research activity can begin only after the approval is sought and given.
 However, if you would like to publish Yale-NUS REC approved research after receiving approval, the NUS IRB will issue a “Statement of Concurrence” to allow you to publish the research.

-The Yale-NUS Research Ethics Committee (REC) is the College’s internal committee tasked with reviewing matters pertaining to research done by students at Yale-NUS.
+The Yale-NUS Undergraduate Research Ethics Committee (UREC) is the College’s internal committee tasked with reviewing matters pertaining to research done by students at Yale-NUS.
 The NUS-IRB is an independent NUS-wide review board responsible for reviewing the safety and ethics of research projects done at NUS, including Yale-NUS.
 NUS departments have DERCs (Departmental Ethics Review Committees), which are department-based and department-run but which are officially “deputised” by the IRB to provide oversight for certain classes of student research.
 In its role to review the safety and ethics of student capstone projects at Yale-NUS, the REC can be thought of as akin to a DERC.
-Student research that is approved by the REC does not need to be reviewed by NUS-IRB, however, if students wish to publish the results of an REC-approved project, they must contact NUS-IRB to request a Statement of Concurrence that will allow publication.
+Student research that is approved by the UREC does not need to be reviewed by NUS-IRB, however, if students wish to publish the results of an UREC-approved project, they must contact NUS-IRB to request a Statement of Concurrence that will allow publication.

 All Yale-NUS faculty who conduct research involving human subjects with the intention to publish their results in academic journals will need to submit documents for review by the NUS IRB prior to beginning data collection.
 With regards to students conducting research with faculty as part of the faculty’s larger research project, the faculty will be responsible for submitting necessary documents to the NUS IRB and will act as the designated Principal Investigator (PI) of the project.
-Submissions to NUS IRB for publishable research projects can be done directly, without going through the REC.
+Submissions to NUS IRB for publishable research projects can be done directly, without going through the UREC.

-You can start research as soon as you receive approval from the Research Ethics Committee.
+You can start research as soon as you receive approval from the Undergraduate Research Ethics Committee.
 This will generally be granted after 2-3 weeks of submitting your application.
 Projects with minimal risk will be completed through an expedited review.
-Other projects will have more thorough reviews and the REC may request more information or clarification.
+Other projects will have more thorough reviews and the UREC may request more information or clarification.
 Please consult the flowcharts on Step 3 for more information.

 You should consult with your supervisor.